AsliErdemli/Retail_Sales/Readme.md

 - Our best salesperson made one big sale to Spain.
 - The sales have fallen 1.5 Million Dollars between 2004 and 2005 : mainly due to less medium size and small size sales.

-You can find a pdf and png image of the dashboard in this repository.
+You can find a pdf and jpeg image of the dashboard in this repository.